 If you have noticed a mistake on the routing number or account number on your return, take steps now to try to stop the direct deposit or recover the funds.
 For more information or assistance, contact the IRS customer service center here.

 After thousands of IRS customers came to GetHuman in search of an answer to this problem (and many others), we decided it was time to publish instructions.
-So we put together How Do I Change My Bank Account Number or Routing Number on My Tax Return with the Irs? to try to help.
+So we put together How Do I Change My Bank Account or Routing Number on My Tax Return? to try to help.
 It takes time to get through these steps according to other users, including time spent working through each step and contacting IRS if necessary.
 Best of luck and please let us know if you successfully resolve your issue with guidance from this page.